American Cockroaches

 • Observing live cockroaches moving quickly on floors, walls, or ceilings

-• Finding egg cases in hidden areas like cracks, or behind appliances
+• Finding egg cases in hidden areas like cracks or behind appliances

 • Coming across shed exoskeletons, wings, and other remains of dead cockroaches

-• Maintain cleanliness in all food-related areas of the building, ensuring the absence of crumbs, grease, or oils
+• Maintain cleanliness in all food-related areas

-• Install weather stripping under doors to prevent roaches from crawling through
+• Install weather stripping under doors

-• Set up glue traps and bait stations to identify areas with high cockroach activity
+• Set up glue traps and bait stations

 • Securely cover garbage bins and dispose of trash frequently

-• Seek pest control services for help getting rid of cockroaches
+• Seek pest control services for assistance

 Cockroaches are a top pest control issue and can prove virtually impossible for home and business owners to solve on their own.
 Ending an American cockroach infestation typically requires proper species identification, locating and destroying the nest, and applying specialized products.